prysmaticlabs/documentation/website/docs/install/install-with-script.md

 **Footnotes:**

-<strong id='footnote-A'>A.</strong> Prysm is written entirely in the [Go programming language](https://golang.org).
+<strong id='footnote-1'>1.</strong> Prysm is written entirely in the [Go programming language](https://golang.org).
 It's under active development by <a href='https://prysmaticlabs.com'>Prysmatic Labs</a>, a grant-funded team working closely with a variety of teams across the Ethereum ecosystem including the [Ethereum Foundation](https://ethereum.org). <br />
-<strong id='footnote-1'>1.</strong> In Prysm docs, a <strong>full Ethereum node</strong> refers to a node that's running both an execution-layer execution client (like Nethermind, Besu, or Geth) and a consensus-layer beacon node client (like Prysm, Lighthouse, or Nimbus). <br />
+<strong id='footnote-2'>2.</strong> In Prysm docs, a <strong>full Ethereum node</strong> refers to a node that's running both an execution-layer execution client (like Nethermind, Besu, or Geth) and a consensus-layer beacon node client (like Prysm, Lighthouse, or Nimbus). <br />
-<strong id='footnote-2'>2.</strong> A <strong>validator node</strong> is a particular type of Ethereum node that runs Ethereum's proof-of-stake consensus protocol.
+<strong id='footnote-3'>3.</strong> A <strong>validator node</strong> is a particular type of Ethereum node that runs Ethereum's proof-of-stake consensus protocol.
 Validator client software like Prysm allows you to stake 32 ETH as collateral in an agreement with the Ethereum network to honestly propose and attest to blocks.
 Running a validator node makes you a validator.
 Post-merge, validators will replace miners, and proof-of-stake will replace proof-of-work. <br />
-<strong id='footnote-3'>3.</strong> "Staking at home" with your own hardware reduces our dependency on centralized cloud providers and increases the decentralization and security of the Ethereum ecosystem.
+<strong id='footnote-4'>4.</strong> "Staking at home" with your own hardware reduces our dependency on centralized cloud providers and increases the decentralization and security of the Ethereum ecosystem.
 Staking at home is a serious responsibility that comes with serious risks.
 Read our <a href='./security-best-practices'>Security Best Practices</a> to learn how to minimize those risks. <br />
-<strong id='footnote-4'>4.</strong> See <a href='https://ethereum.org/en/developers/docs/nodes-and-clients/'>Nodes and Clients: Why should I run an Ethereum node?</a> for a more detailed exploration of node-running benefits. <br />
+<strong id='footnote-5'>5.</strong> See <a href='https://ethereum.org/en/developers/docs/nodes-and-clients/'>Nodes and Clients: Why should I run an Ethereum node?</a> for a more detailed exploration of node-running benefits. <br />
-<strong id='footnote-5'>5.</strong> Self-sufficient participation in Ethereum aligns with the "Don't trust, verify" mantra.
+<strong id='footnote-6'>6.</strong> Self-sufficient participation in Ethereum aligns with the "Don't trust, verify" mantra.
 Running your own node removes the need to trust another node operator, and allows you to directly verify the authenticity of blockchain data. <br />
-<strong id='footnote-6'>6.</strong> Understanding how things work can help you <strong>minimize risk</strong> and <strong>troubleshoot issues</strong>.
+<strong id='footnote-7'>7.</strong> Understanding how things work can help you <strong>minimize risk</strong> and <strong>troubleshoot issues</strong>.
 Staking at home may one day be point-and-click.
 But until then, <strong>you should understand the major components</strong>, their relationships with each other, and their responsibilities over time.
 This understanding is currently a prerequisite to staking with Prysm, and it's why we identify continuous self-education as a <a href='./security-best-practices'>security best practice</a>.
 Visit A Beginner's Guide to Prysm for a visual introduction to these major components. <br />
+<strong id='footnote-8'>8.</strong> Keeping TCP port <code>30303</code> is the Ethereum equivalent of seeding torrent data to peers.
+This will allow other execution nodes to fetch data from your node, and is a great way to support Ethereum's decentralization. <br />
-<strong id='footnote-7'>7.</strong> Throughout this guide, we use <code>ConsensusLayer</code> and <code>ExecutionLayer</code> as directory names that communicate logical separation.
+<strong id='footnote-9'>9.</strong> Throughout this guide, we use <code>ConsensusLayer</code> and <code>ExecutionLayer</code> as directory names that communicate logical separation.
 Feel free to use your own directory names. <br />
-<strong id='footnote-B'>B.</strong> Keeping TCP port <code>30303</code> is the Ethereum equivalent of seeding torrent data to peers.
-This will allow other execution nodes to fetch data from your node, and is a great way to support Ethereum's decentralization. <br />
-<strong id='footnote-8'>8.</strong> Post-merge, you'll need to run an execution client locally if you want to run a beacon node or validator node.
+<strong id='footnote-10'>10.</strong> Post-merge, you'll need to run an execution client locally if you want to run a beacon node or validator node.
 Geth is currently the supermajority execution client, so we encourage you to use an alternative like Nethermind or Besu.
 See <a href='https://ethresear.ch/t/applying-the-five-whys-to-the-client-diversity-problem/7628'>Applying the "Five Why's" to the Client Diversity Problem</a> to learn more. <br />
-<strong id='footnote-9'>9.</strong> This guide uses a basic, default configuration for all execution clients, which should work well for most people.
+<strong id='footnote-11'>11.</strong> This guide uses a basic, default configuration for all execution clients, which should work well for most people.
 If you'd like to customize your configuration, detailed guidance is available for each client: <a href='https://docs.nethermind.io/nethermind/first-steps-with-nethermind/getting-started'>Nethermind</a>, <a href='https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Installation-Options/Install-Binaries/'>Besu</a>, <a href='https://geth.ethereum.org/docs/getting-started'>Geth</a>. <br />
-<strong id='footnote-10'>10.</strong> Your execution client needs to download the entire blockchain - every block that's been produced after the genesis block.  <br />
+<strong id='footnote-12'>12.</strong> Your execution client needs to download the entire blockchain - every block that's been produced after the genesis block.  <br />
-<strong id='footnote-11'>11.</strong> Your keystore file contains your public key and your private key encrypted with a password.
+<strong id='footnote-13'>13.</strong> Your keystore file contains your public key and your private key encrypted with a password.
 To learn more about how keystores work, see <a href='https://julien-maffre.medium.com/what-is-an-ethereum-keystore-file-86c8c5917b97'>What is an Ethereum keystore</a>. <br />
-<strong id='footnote-12'>12.</strong> TODO <br />
-<strong id='footnote-13'>13.</strong> TODO <br />
-<strong id='footnote-14'>14.</strong> TODO <br />
-<strong id='footnote-15'>15.</strong> TODO <br />